PhilVargas/pavsort/README.md

 For example: ```Pavsort::Quick.sort(['a', 4, 1, 'X', z])``` will be sorted into ```[1, 4, 'a', 'X', 'z']```

 ##Contribute
 Feel free to contribute!
-I would love to continue expanding the gem to include more features, more sorts, general refactors and information / illistrations on how the various sorts function.
+I would love to continue expanding the gem to include more features, more sorts, general refactors and information / illustrations on how the various sorts function.

 Please be sure to fork the repo, add your changes and tests, and submit a pull request.

 To run the tests, be sure to ```bundle``` and then run ```rspec``` There are several benchmark tests that sort 100K word files.
-Each method is expected to take less than 10 seconds to sort the file but in general finish within 4-5 seconds.
+Each method is expected to take less than 10 seconds to sort the file but in general finishes within 4-5 seconds.